Principal bundles under reductive groups: Principal bundles

-We have push forward of principal bundles defined by push forward of torsors, with a strong uniqueness property implied by that for torsors.
+We have push forward of principal $G$\nd bundles over $X$ along a morphism $G \to G'$ of affine group schemes over $X$, defined by push forward of $G \times_S X$\nd torsors.
 Using push forward we define a functor $H^1(X,-)$ on affine group schemes over $S$, which factors through affine group schemes over $S$ up to conjugacy.
-To a short exact sequence of affine group schemes over $S$ there is associated functorially an exact cohomology sequence of pointed sets.

-Let $H$ be a pregroupoid over $X/S$.
-Given a scheme $P$ over $X$ equipped with a structure of $H$\nd scheme and a structure of right $G$\nd scheme over $X$, it is equivalent to require that the action of $H$ on $P$ be a morphism of right $G$\nd schemes over $X$, or that the action of $G$ on $P$ be a morphism of $H$\nd schemes, or that the two morphism
+Let $H$ be a pregroupoid over $X$.
+Given a scheme $P$ over $X$ equipped with a structure of $H$\nd scheme and a structure of right $G$\nd scheme over $X$, it is equivalent to require that the action $d_1{}\!^*P \iso d_0{}\!^*P$ of $H$ on $P$ be a morphism of right $G$\nd schemes over $H_{[1]}$, or that \eqref{e:Gact} be a morphism of $H$\nd schemes for the action of $H$ on $P \times_S G$ through $P$, or that the two morphism